eric-hawthorne/relishpl-concurrent-db-xactions/README.txt

 - There is no roadmap and issues list to guide development priorities.

-- Installation and build and run instructions are missing.
+- Installation and build and run instructions are inadequate and complex, and installer scripts would be handy.

 - relish language documentation is missing.